Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Pattern Matching via Constraint Checking -- Solution Overview

 \section{Pattern Matching via Constraint Checking -- Solution Overview}

-Our goal is to realize a technique which systematically eliminates all the vertices and edges that do not participate in any match $\cH \sim \cG_0$.
+Our goal is to realize a technique which systematically eliminates all the vertices and edges that do not participate in any exact match $\cH \sim \cG_0$.
 This approach is motivated by viewing the template $\cG_0$ as specifying a set of constraints the vertices and edges that participate in a match must meet.
 As a trivial example, any vertex $v$ whose label $\ell(v)$ is not present in $\cG_0$, cannot be present in an exact match.
 A vertex in an exact match also needs to have non-eliminated edges to non-eliminated vertices labeled as prescribed in the adjacency structure of the corresponding template vertex.

-Local constraints that involve a vertex and its immediate neighborhood can be checked by having vertices communicate their `provisional' template match(es) with their one-hop neighbors in the {\em solution subgraph} $\cG^*(\cV^*,\cE^*)$ (i.e., the currently pruned background graph).
-We call this process \emph{Local Constraint Checking (LCC)}.
-Our experiments show that LCC is responsible for removing the bulk of non-matching vertices and edges.
+Local constraints that involve a vertex and its immediate neighborhood can be checked by having vertices communicate their `provisional' template match(es) with their one-hop neighbors in the solution subgraph $\cG^*(\cV^*,\cE^*)$ (i.e., the currently pruned background graph).
+We call this process \emph{Local Constraint Checking (LCC)} and note that, since communication is limited to one-hop vertex neighbors, this is a relatively low cost step.
+For a restricted set of search templates, acyclic or edge-monocyclic with unique vertex labels, LLC is sufficient for a precise solution~\cite{Reza:2017:IEEECluster:PM.8048872}.
+For more complex search templates, in our experimental setup, LLC often removes the bulk of non-matching vertices and edges; although in many cases, most of the search effort is allocated to verifying the non-local constrains we describe below ~\cite{Reza:2018:SC:PM}.

-Some classes of templates (with cycles and/or repeated vertex labels) require additional routines to check non-local properties (i.e., topological requirements beyond the immediate neighborhood of a vertex in the template) and to guarantee that all non-matching vertices are eliminated.
+Templates with topological requirements beyond the immediate neighborhood of a vertex (i.e., templates with cycles and/or repeated vertex labels) require additional routines to check non-local properties to guarantee that all non-matching vertices are eliminated.
 (Fig.~\ref{fig:counter_example_0012} illustrates the need for these additional checks with examples).
 To support arbitrary templates, we have developed a process which we dub \textit{Non-local Constraint Checking (NLCC)}: first, based on the search template $\cG_0$, we generate the set of constraints $\cK_0$ that are to be verified, then prune the graph using each of them.